 Inner disc material that pushes outward somewhere in the lower back area may cause little or no pain or widespread numbness and weakness.
-For most people with a lumbar herniated disc, the level of discomfort experienced falls somewhere in between mild and severe.
+For most people with a lumbar herniated disc, the level of discomfort experienced falls somewhere in between mild and severe, which may require Los Angeles spine surgery for relief.
 An unexpected source of disc-related pain that often comes and goes or fluctuates throughout the day may be your posture.
-The staff at The Spine Institute in Beverly Hills discuss a few ways posture can exacerbate a lumbar herniated disc.
+The staff at The Spine Institute in Los Angeles discuss a few ways posture can exacerbate a lumbar herniated disc.

 Remembering to “lift with your legs and not your back” is only part of what’s involved with proper lifting techniques.
 Not paying attention to how you lift something, whether it’s a box or a baby, could throw your posture off.
 Avoid twisting or straining back-supporting muscles by:

 It’s easy to forget about posture when you’re more focused on doing your work, using your computer or device, or watching TV as you sit throughout the day.
 Constant slouching stretches ligaments and muscles in or near your lower back and may increase nerve pressure from a herniated disc.
 Enhance your sitting posture by:

 Taking excessively long strides and multitasking with a mobile device are just some of the ways your posture can be affected as you walk throughout your day.
 Paying attention to how you walk can keep a damaged disc from pressing on nearby nerves as you get where you need to go.
 Maintain your posture as you walk by: